Camp Carrigan |

 ¤¤ Fort Wadsworth

-This site, known as Signal Hill, was fortified as early as 1636 by the Dutch, who built the 20-square foot Signal Hill Blockhouse here after several settlements were destroyed by Indians.
-The British took it over in 1664.
+This site, known as Signal Hill, was fortified as early as 1636 by the Dutch, who built the 20-foot square Signal Hill Blockhouse here after several nearby settlements were destroyed by Indians.
+The British took over in 1664.
+A more or less permanent signal station was located here after 1711, but there were no fortifications built here until the American Revolution.
 A Patriot garrison, Flagstaff Fort, was here in 1776 before being overrun by the British.
+The British built Fort Stag Stake here in 1779, as well as adding several supporting outer redoubts and shore batteries before the end of the war.

-Historic portions of the current reservation contain Fort Tompkins (1) (1807, rebuilt 1847), and Fort Richmond (2) (1847), which was originally the Water Battery (1807) for Fort Tompkins.
-Both were still under construction until 1861.
-Fort Richmond was renamed Fort Wadsworth in 1865, and renamed again in 1902 to Battery Weed, after the entire reservation became known as Fort Wadsworth.
-The south portion of the reservation was briefly named Fort Newton.
-Two of the oldest batteries were (Fort) Battery Hudson and (Fort) Battery Morton, both from 1811.
-Smith's Cantonment (2) (1860's) was located within the reservation during the Civil War.
-Shortly before and during the Civil War were built North Cliff Battery and South Cliff Battery flanking Fort Richmond, both rebuilt 1872 - 1876.
-Adjacent to Fort Tompkins were built Glacis Gun Battery (five guns) (rebuilt 1873, still exists) and Two Gun Battery (1866, rebuilt 1873).
-The Glacis Mortar Battery (ten guns) was built west of Fort Tompkins from 1871 to 1873, but was never armed.
+Fort Richmond (2b) was renamed Fort Wadsworth (a) in 1865, and renamed again in 1902 as Battery Weed, after the entire reservation at Signal Hill became known as Fort Wadsworth (b).
+Flanking Fort Richmond were built North Cliff Battery (1862) (21 guns) and South Cliff Battery (1858) (31 guns), both rebuilt in 1872-76 for 12 and 22 15-inch Rodmans respectively.
+Adjacent to Fort Tompkins (1b) were built Glacis Gun Battery (five platforms, never armed) (1872-73) (still exists) and Two Gun Battery (1865-66) (never armed).
+The Glacis Mortar Battery (ten guns) was built just west of Fort Tompkins in 1872-73, on the site of the old Battery Morton, but was never armed.
 A mine casemate was built in the northwest bastion of Fort Richmond in 1875, later reused for the Endicott period.
 It still exists.
-Battery Hudson was extensively rebuilt and extended from 1872 - 1876 for 22 guns, including a position for a King's Depressing Carriage gun.
-The old Battery Hudson was mostly replaced later with New Battery Hudson and Battery Mills, but many gun platforms and magazines still exist.
-In 1898 two emplacements were armed with M1888 8-inch BL guns on modified 15-inch Rodman carriages.
-Battery Catlin was built over most of North Cliff Battery, and Batteries Barbour, Turnbull, and Bacon were built on South Cliff Battery.
-Many magazines and old gun platforms still exist however.
-The Glacis Mortar Battery and Two Gun Battery were destroyed in the early 1960's for the Verrazano Narrows Bridge (I-278) approach.
+The old Battery Hudson (including the west extension) was extensively rebuilt again in 1872-76 for 22 15-inch Rodman guns, including a position for an experimental King's Depressing Carriage.
+The old Battery Hudson was mostly replaced with New Battery Hudson and Battery Mills after 1898, but many of the old gun platforms and magazines still exist.
+In 1898 two of its emplacements were armed with M1888 8-inch BL guns on modified 15-inch Rodman carriages.
+The South Mortar Battery (1872) (10 guns) was built immediately to the rear of the Battery Hudson west extension, but was suspended for lack of funds in 1875 after only eight platforms were completed (never armed).
+Battery Catlin was built over most of the former North Cliff Battery, and Batteries Barbour, Turnbull, and Bacon were built over the former South Cliff Battery, but several of the old magazines and gun platforms still exist, however.
+Battery Duane was built over two of the platforms of the Glacis Mortar Battery.
+The remainder of the Glacis Mortar Battery, and the Two Gun Battery were destroyed in the early 1960's for the Verrazano Narrows Bridge (I-278) approach road.
 See also Fort Wadsworth info from Borough of Staten Island

-The old 1828 Fort Tompkins Lighthouse was removed in 1873 and a new lighthouse built in its stead.
+The old 1828 Fort Tompkins Lighthouse (adjacent to the old Battery Hudson extension) was removed in 1873 and a new lighthouse built in its stead nearby.
 It too was torn down in 1902 to be replaced by the Fort Wadsworth Lighthouse, located atop Battery Weed.
 It has recently been restored.

-To the south near New Dorp, at Miller Army Air Field (1917 - 1973), was AMTB Battery 11 (1943 - 1946) and a fire-control tower.
-On Swinburne Island was AMTB Battery 12 (1943 - 1946).
-A fire-control tower was also on Hoffman Island, which was also used as the Coast Guard's Maritime Service Training Station in 1938.
-Both Swinburne and Hoffman Islands are now part of Gateway NRA, as is Miller Field.
+To the south near New Dorp, at Miller Army Air Field (1917 - 1973), was AMTB Battery 11 (1943 - 1946) and a fire-control tower for Battery 218.
+A four-gun 90mm AA battery was also located here in 1952.
+Just offshore on Swinburne Island was AMTB Battery 12 (1943 - 1946).
+A fire-control tower was located on Hoffman Island, which was also used as the Coast Guard's Maritime Service Training Station from 1938-45.
+Both Swinburne and Hoffman Islands are now part of Gateway NRA (no public access), as is Miller Field.

 ¤¤ Princess Bay Battery (2)